72nd Mechanized Brigade (Ukraine): Traditions

 Own symbolism appeared in the division in the second half of the 1990s.
-In the fall of 1996, the head of the group of socio-psychological department of the 229th Mechanized Regiment of the 72nd Mechanized Division Major V. Pektny developed a system of shrug management and parts of this connection.
-The emblems of the parts were a single -shaped shield and sizes, divided by horizontal into two halves.
-In the upper half of the shield, the symbolism of the division was contained: a bow with three arrows from the city coat of arms of the White Church against the background of the molding wall and the rising sun.
-The lower half of the shield was intended for the symbolism of a particular regiment or a separate battalion.
+In the fall of 1996, the head of the group of socio-psychological department of the 229th Mechanized Regiment of the 72nd Mechanized Division Major V. Peknyi developed a system of sleeve patches for Command and Staff and other units of the division.
+All emblems were a shield of uniform shape and size, horizontally divided into two halves.
+The upper part contained symbols of the division: a bow with three arrows taken from coat of arms of Bila Tserkva on a fortress wall with a rising sun.
+The lower part was intended for symbols of individual regiment or battalion.

 The brigade has a march: "Brave guys, a brave army!".

 Until 2017, she had the honorary name of Krasnograd-Kyiv.

 On August 23, 2017, in order to restore the historical traditions of the National Army on the names of military units, given the exemplary completion of the tasks, high rates in combat training and on the occasion of the 26th anniversary.
-On August 24, 2017, at the Independence Day parade of Ukraine, President of Ukraine Petro Poroshenko presented the brigade to the brigade.
+On August 24, 2017, at the Independence Day parade of Ukraine, President of Ukraine Petro Poroshenko presented the brigade with new colours.

 On March 7, 2019, the Head of the General Staff of the Armed Forces Viktor Muzhenko approved the new symbolism of the brigade.
 The sketch mark consists of two elements: a wicked emblem and the motto.
 The emblem contains a British heraldic shield of red, the color of the shield symbolizes belonging to the point of permanent dislocation - the White Church, the color of which is also red.
 At the heart of the shield is an image of a black triangle, which combines the corners of the shield, which symbolizes the black headdress - the snack of the fighter of the equestrian regiment of the Black Cossacks.
 In the center of the shield is the image of the Adam's head, which is located on the back of the banners of the Black Cossacks.
 The deviation tape is a curved ribbon with the motto of the horse regiment of the Black Cossacks "Ukraine or Death" in the middle.

-In December 2019, the brigade received a personal honorary flag (Korogwa) based on the historical symbolism of the Horse Regiment of Black Cossacks.
+In December 2019, the brigade received a personal honorary standard (Korogwa) based on the historical symbolism of the Horse Regiment of Black Cossacks.

-On May 6, 2022, the brigade was awarded the honorary award "For Courage and Bravery".
+On May 6, 2022, the brigade was awarded the honorary award "For Courage and Bravery" for its role in the defense of the capital.